 Sustainable Living Center Oregon

-Crab Traps Available for pickup at the Siletz River Location South of Lincoln City
+Crab Traps can be pickup at the Siletz River Location South of Lincoln City CHICK HERE for availability.

 Rent Three Trap Option Set of (3) Crab Traps, a bucket, and a crab gauge @$50/set.
 With Club Discount $40/set.
 Can make reservations online.
 Reservations are No Deposit or Obligation Online at CLICK HERE Crab Traps can be pick-up 8 AM – Dark with reservations.